 Step #3: Turning In Your Work For Grading (Students)

 When the student is finished with their work they can then turn in the assignment directly into Classroom from Kami.

 To turn in the file, the student can click the Turn In button in the top-right corner.
 This will force save the student's annotations and turn in the assignment into Google Classroom.

 The main advantage of this feature is that it cuts down the steps needed to turn an assignment in.
 For example, students no longer need to manually save their annotations or worry about Kami's dual saving system.

 If you need further assistance, please contact us at firstname.lastname@example.org.

-Note: This is an upgraded feature.
-For information on how to use the free version of Kami, see this article:
+Note: This is only available on upgraded accounts.
+For using Classroom with the free version of Kami, see this article: